MicrosoftEdge/JsDbg/FEATURES.md

 #### Primary vs. non-primary type descriptions

-If a type description is defined as the "primary" description for a type, it will appear in place of object's address in the type explorer.
-Below are two examples to compare primary vs. non-primary type descriptions.
+If a type description is defined as the "primary" description for a type, it will appear in place of the object's address in the type explorer.
+Below are two examples comparing primary vs. non-primary type descriptions.
 The first is a non-primary type description, `tagName` for `blink::Element`, while the second is a primary type description, `Text` for `WTF::String`.

 ![DOMTree: non-primary type description](./features/typedescription_2.png "DOMTree: non-primary type description")